Abhinav-Kosta/ACC45DAYSOFCODE-2024/README.md

 In Byteland, every Jewelry shop has their own discount methods to attract the customers.
 One discount method called Buy1-Get1 caught Alice's attention.
 That is, Alice buys one jewel, then she can get one additional jewel with the same color without charge by Buy1-Get1.

 Alice lists the needed jewels as a string S, each letter denotes one jewel, and the same letters denote the same colors of jewels, and the different letters denote the different colors of jewels.
 The cost of each jewel is 1.
 Your task is to calculate the minimum cost for getting all the jewels Alice listed.

+DAY 27:
+Primality Test

+Alice and Bob are meeting after a long time.
+As usual they love to play some math games.
+This times Alice takes the call and decides the game.
+The game is very simple, Alice says out an integer and Bob has to say whether the number is prime or not.
+Bob as usual knows the logic but since Alice doesn't give Bob much time to think, so Bob decides to write a computer program.

+Help Bob accomplish this task by writing a computer program which will calculate whether the number is prime or not.

+Note that 1 is not a prime number.